Leyland dog daycare owner responds to leaked video of dog being dragged along floor by staff

 "People were threatening to do all sorts of horrible stuff, we were really worried.”

-Lee also feared his business was ‘over’ after being accused of mistreating the dogs in his care.
+Lee also feared his business was ‘finished’ after his former staff accused him of mistreating dogs in his care.

 He said: “When I first saw the video, I thought, that’s it, we’re done.
 I didn’t think we’d have anyone coming back to us after that.